danielalcalde/encap/README.md

 Several examples can be found in the examples folder.

 ## Slurm
-Example encap invocation that will execute slurm with 3 nodes and will pass the ENCAP_PROCID enviroment variable to the script as the -i argument.
+Example encap invocation that will execute slurm with 3 nodes and will pass the ENCAP_PROCID environment variable to the script as the -i argument.
 ```
 encap run slurm_test.py -n test -sl_nodes 3 -args " -i \$ENCAP_PROCID"
 ```
-Alternatievly the  ENCAP_PROCID can be directly read in your programm see /examples/test_script_instances.py
+Alternatively the  ENCAP_PROCID can be directly read in your program see /examples/test_script_instances.py

 The configuration file is located at ~/.encap/config.yml.

-Example config file that will restart the slurm job if it did not exit sucessfully:
+Example config file that will restart the slurm job if it did not exit successfully:
 ```yml
 slurm:
   account: <account>